mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 one of these terms carries the pejorative label of *racist* or *sexist* (Siebers, *Disability Theory: Corporealities Discourses of Disability*, 80).
 When it comes to defining a body through ability/disability, that is a completely different story.
-If a person is in a wheelchair, or if they are deaf, then their body is defined by nothing else but their inability to move or hear.
+If a person is in wheelchair, or if they are deaf, then their body is defined by nothing else but their inability to move or hear.
 As a result,” disability does not yet have the advantage of a political interpretation because the ideology of